 Researchers wishing to work with Schedule I compounds will likely have to apply for their own DEA Research Registration and should contact the Office of Research for more information as soon as possible.
 Schedule I Registrations require additional security measures (e.g. drug safe, alarm system, and limited access location) that will add cost to the project and thorough review and inspection by a DEA Diversion Officer which can delay approval.

-Personnel needing access to controlled substances for animal related activities must complete the appropriate section of the Personnel Information Form (also used for enrollment in the Occupational Health & Safety Program) and submit it to the Office of Research Integrity for review.
-The ORI checks to make sure that the individual is listed on an active IACUC Assurance that contains approval to use controlled substances, and if appropriate forwards the application to the appropriate institute director for review and approval.
-Student and staff applications must be sponsored by an authorized faculty member.
+Personnel needing access to controlled substances for animal related activities must have a PIF on file with ORI and should contact the IACUC Administrator for further application information.
+The ORI checks to make sure that the individual is listed on an active IACUC protocol that contains approval to use controlled substances, and if appropriate forwards the application to the appropriate institute director for review and approval.
+Student and staff applications must be sponsored by an authorized faculty member and complete all other UAF mandated safety trainings.

 UAF Veterinary Services maintains a record of all pharmaceuticals received and dispensed.
 Each investigator must also maintain accurate records of the use of pharmaceuticals.
 These records must be made available to Veterinary Services upon request and, for controlled substances, to the DEA.